clatisus/clatisus.github.io/content/posts/rust-type-coercion-and-the-dot-operator-explained.md

   |          - mutable borrow later used here
 ```

-So even though the mutable reference has been downgraded to an immutable reference, the borrow checker still considers its lifetime as not eded.
+So even though the mutable reference has been downgraded to an immutable reference, the borrow checker still considers its lifetime as not ended.
 This might seem strange, but it actually guarantees memory safety.

 Consider the following code:
 ```rust